anthonyhartnell/weatherpress-dashboard/README.md

 ### Note
-This plugin is being actively development as part of a blog post that I am currently writing for Atomic Smash.
+This plugin is being actively developed as part of a blog post that I am currently writing for Atomic Smash.

 The blog post explains how to create a custom dashboard widget in Wordpress and is intended for developers who are comfortable creating plugins.
 The plugin will fetch weather information from a weather API (openweathermap), using Guzzle.